Install and Configure Intel® Distribution of OpenVINO™ Toolkit for Linux¶

 Now you are ready to try out the toolkit.

 Developing in C++:

 To uninstall the toolkit, follow the steps on the Uninstalling page.

 PRC developers might encounter pip errors during Intel® Distribution of OpenVINO™ installation.
 To resolve the issues, try one of the following options:

 -iparameter with the Python

 pipcommand.
 For example:

-Write your own OpenVINO™ applications: Inference Engine Developer Guide
+Writing your own OpenVINO™ applications: OpenVINO™ Runtime User Guide

-IoT libraries and code samples: Intel® IoT Developer Kit
+IoT libraries and code samples in the GitHUB repository: Intel® IoT Developer Kit